-Gravity is offered in P98 only in conjunction with the VLT-I auxiliary telescopes.
-For details on the VLT-I AT configurations, baseline lengths and position angles we refer to the VLT-I user manual.
+Gravity is offered in P99 in conjunction with either the UTs or the VLT-I's movable auxiliary telescopes.
+For details on the offered VLT-I AT telescope configurations, baseline lengths and position angles we refer to the VLT-I user manual.
 Three AT quadruplets (small, medium and large) are offered.
 They allow probing three ranges of spatial frequencies.
 Model-fitting programs should study carefully which quadruplet is the most suitable.
 For complex or imaging programs it may be necessary to use all three AT configurations.
 Note however that AT reconfigurations are executed only once every few weeks.
 The user has to assess whether this is an issue for fast evolving objets.